Red Nation Celebration Institute is Good Business

-This is the Native Festival that screens Academy Award winning films and Emmy Award winning films before they were nominated — for the past 11 years.
-“Wind River”, “Woman Walks Ahead”, “Indian Horse”, “Frozen River”, “The Garden” and “Honor the Treaties” were screened at Red Nation International Film Festival.
+This is the Native Festival that screens Academy Award winning films and Emmy Award winning films before they were nominated — for the past 12 years.
+“I Stand: The Guardians of the Water“, “Wind River”, “Woman Walks Ahead”, “Indian Horse”, “Frozen River”, “The Garden” and “Honor the Treaties” were screened at Red Nation International Film Festival.
 In addition, RNIFF was the first festival in the world to screen before its premier and to the general public in partnership with Summit Entertainment “Twilight Saga: New Moon”.
 This is the Festival to experience Native Cinematic Excellence.
 Red is Green Carpet Events were first launched at RNIFF, providing a platform in keeping with its’ mission American Indian at the forefront of the Entertainment Industry.